 But it would seem that party-goers in Berlin have nothing to worry about.

-Joachim Wenz, head of the public order office for Friedrichshain-Kreuzberg, a popular district for Berlin nightlife, told radio station rbb: "Over the last six years since I've been here we haven’t been active in enforcing the law."
+Joachim Wenz, head of the public order office for Friedrichshain-Kreuzberg, a popular district for Berlin nightlife, told radio station rbb in 2015: "Over the last six years since I've been here, we haven’t been active in enforcing the law."

-The thinking behind the 60-year-old law is a sign of respect for Christians, for whom Good Friday and Easter Saturday are days of mourning for Jesus' death, and are considered "holidays of silence".
+The thinking behind the decades-old bans is that there should be respect for Christians, for whom Good Friday and Easter Saturday are days of mourning for Jesus' death, and are considered "holidays of silence".

-"On Good Friday and Easter Sunday it's about taking a pause to show consideration for those grieving," Heike Krohn, spokeswoman for the Berlin-Brandenburg Evangelical Church, told rbb.
+"On Good Friday and Easter Sunday it's about taking a pause to show consideration for those grieving," Heike Krohn, spokeswoman for the Berlin-Brandenburg Protestant Church, told rbb.